 Our consolidated financial statements for the year ended December 31, 2022 and 2021 have been prepared in accordance with IFRS as issued by the IASB.
-The preparation of these consolidated financial statements requires management to make critical judgements in applying the Group's accounting policies and make critical assumptions and estimates may differ from the actual results and are continually evaluated and adjusted based on historical experience and other factors.
+The preparation of these consolidated financial statements requires management to make critical judgements in applying the Group's accounting policies and make critical assumptions and estimates concerning future events.
+Assumptions and estimates may differ from the actual results and are continually evaluated and adjusted based on historical experience and other factors.
 Such assumptions and estimates have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
-For more information on critical accounting estimates, refer to Note 4 to our consolidated financial statements included elsewhere in this Form 20-F.
+For more information on critical accounting estimates, refer to Note 4 to our consolidated financial statements included elsewhere in this Form F-1.